tarique-s/hello-world/README.md

 # hello-world

-This is a sample repository.
+This is a sample repository to test out how git-hub works.